Dorson/LTS-flex-css-style-theme-generator/README.md

 # LTS-flex-css-style-theme-generator

 LTS Flex style theme in clean CSS / HTML.
 Quick and simple tool to create clean CSS styles for websites and apps.
-Works as the universal template CSS theme, that we can adjust for any individual website with horizontal scrolling.
+Works as the universal CSS template theme, that we can adjust for any individual website later on.

 # What is it ?